Sascha Britschgi

-Sascha Britschgi (born 26 August 2006) is a Swiss professional footballer who plays as a defender for club Parma.
+Sascha Britschgi (born 26 August 2006) is a Swiss professional footballer who plays as a right-back for club Parma and the Switzerland national team.

 Early life

 Britschgi was born on 26 August 2006.
-Born in Switzerland, he is a native of Luzern, Switzerland.
+Born in Switzerland, he is a native of Lucerne, Switzerland.
+He was born to a Swiss father and a Cameroonian mother.

 Club career

 As a youth player, Britschgi joined the youth academy of Swiss side Luzern and was promoted to the club's senior team in 2024, where he made three league appearances.

-Following his stint there, he signed for Italian Serie A side Parma during the summer of 2025.
+Following his stint there, he signed for Serie A side Parma during the summer of 2025.

 International career

 Britschgi is a Switzerland youth international.
 On 15 November 2024, he debuted for the Switzerland national under-19 football team during a 3–3 away friendly draw with the Turkey national under-19 football team.

 Style of play

 Britschgi plays as a defender and is right-footed.
 Italian news website TuttoMercatoWeb wrote in 2025 that he "consistently demonstrated solid defense and excellent read of the game, while never giving up his ability to attack.
 These attributes allow him to cover the entire flank with pace, explosiveness, and power, providing the right contribution in both phases of play".